Xetibo/ReSet-Doc/sections/projects.typ

 made for a universal use case.

 *Pavucontrol* | Sound Application\
-Pavucontrol@pavucontrol_repo or PulseAudio Volume Control is an application that handles both system-wide input/output and per-application output/input streams.
+Pavucontrol @pavucontrol_repo or PulseAudio Volume Control is an application that handles both system-wide input/output and per-application output/input streams.
 It is under the umbrella of the Free Desktop project and is directly involved in PulseAudio itself.
 The application itself is written in C++ and GTK3.